Sel-Fisher/movie_manager/README.md

 ## Authentication and Authorization

 The API supports user registration and authentication using JWT tokens.
 Only administrators have permission to manage movies, while regular users can only view movie information.
+(If you use Google Chrome, you can install ModHeader extension to put token you get in it and provide your token to web application)
 ## Contributing
 Contributions to the Movie Database project are welcome!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
 Be sure to follow the contribution guidelines outlined in the repository.